Skip to main content

 Home Addition Cost FAQ

-What does a 500 sqft addition cost in St. Pete?
+How much does a home addition cost in St. Petersburg?

 How long does a home addition take in St. Pete?

-Do I need an architect for a home addition in St. Pete?
+Will a home addition add value to my house in St. Pete?

 Key Takeaways